How CRM for developers automates leads, reservations, and deals, increasing conversion and reducing errors in real estate sales

 Step 5.
 Automate routine work

-1. Set up workflows for recurring tasks.
-For example, after a contract is signed, the system starts materials procurement and assigns an owner.
+For example, after the contract is signed, the system triggers material procurement and assigns an owner.

 Step 6.
 Set up electronic document approval

-Set up the approval path: manager -> supervisor -> CFO -> CEO.
+Set up the route: manager → team lead → CFO → CEO.
 The CRM records time, comments, and signatures.
 Result: approval time drops from 3-5 days to 4-6 hours.
-Managers do not wait for responses, and clients receive documents on time.
+Managers do not wait for replies, and clients receive documents on time.

 Step 7.
 Train the team and monitor the first few weeks

-A launch without training will not work.
-Show employees how the CRM simplifies their work.
-During the first two weeks, the manager should check daily who is entering data.
-The system will not start working on its own.
-Discipline and control matter at the start.
+A launch without training does not work.
+Show employees how the CRM makes their work easier.
+During the first two weeks, the manager checks daily who is entering data.
+The system will not start working on its own - discipline and oversight matter at the start.

 Do You Need an Integrator?